Cybersecurity Services in Guelph for Local Businesses

 Names and some details changed.

-A 35-person Hanlon Park food processor with SQF renewal
+A 35-person Hanlon Creek food processor at SQF renewal

 Frequently Asked Questions

-We are a UoG spinout with grant-security obligations.
-Can you produce evidence?
+We are a University of Guelph spinout with grant-security obligations.
+Can you produce the evidence?

 How much does cybersecurity cost in Guelph?+

-Cybersecurity services in Guelph typically cost $130 to $250 per user per month.
+Cybersecurity services in Guelph typically cost $180/user/month.
 Pricing depends on user count, compliance requirements, and scope.
 No hidden fees.
 One predictable monthly cost.

 Do you provide on-site incident response in Guelph?+